9am.health launches with $3.7M to tackle virtual diabetes care – TechCrunch

 9am.health kicked off in Texas and California, and is now available in 33 states.
 It is finding patients through digital outreach, community work and hospitals.

 Even with insurance, the average person living with diabetes spends about $16,750 per year on medical expenses and has approximately 2.3 times higher the costs than if they didn’t have the disease.
-Instead, patients can subscribe to 9am.health for $40 per month; that includes online prescription shipping, unlimited personal medical care, medications to manage diabetes, hypertension or hyperlipidemia and at-home lab tests.
+Instead, patients can subscribe to 9am.health starting at $25 per month that includes online prescription shipping and unlimited personal medical care.
+Add-ons include medications to manage diabetes, hypertension or hyperlipidemia and at-home lab tests.

 Westermann sees other companies working in the diabetes space, but says 9am.health is unique in providing “a digital front door for entire diabetes care,” while others focus on specific pain points.
 By taking that whole approach, he sees opportunity in going beyond diabetes to the general chronic disease realm as many living with diabetes — 98% of Americans in fact — also have other comorbidities like high blood pressure, high cholesterol and mental health issues, he added.